kubeflow/examples/house-prices-kaggle-competition/README.md

 ## Kale version

-For the Kaggle notebook example, we are using Arrikto’s MiniKF to set up Kubeflow.
-If you are using MiniKF then Kale comes preinstalled.
-For users with different Kubeflow setup, you can refer to the Github [link](https://github.com/kubeflow-kale/kale#getting-started) for installing the Kale JupyterLab extension on your setup.
+For the Kaggle notebook example, we are using [Kubeflow as a Service](https://www.arrikto.com/kubeflow-as-a-service/).
+If you are using Kubeflow as a Service then Kale comes preinstalled.
+For users with different Kubeflow setup, you can refer to the [GitHub link](https://github.com/kubeflow-kale/kale#getting-started) for installing the Kale JupyterLab extension on your setup.

 ### Step 1: Annotate the notebook with Kale tags